ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/helloworld.html.md

 ### Step 5.3: Saving the input field content into the database

-We are going to add a `Save` button close to the input field and implement the method in order to save the content into the `description` attribute of HelloworldModel table.
+We are going to add a `Save` button close to the input field and implement the method in order to save the content into the `description` attribute of HelloworldModels table.

 We add the `save` button and call the `Helloworld` save_description method that we will implement soon: